 Installing a plugin to a boosted campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.

 Once you’ve found a plugin on the marketplace that looks great, you need to click on the Install button on the top right of the page.
-This brings up an interface listing all your boosted and superboosted campaigns.
-Clicking on the campaign will install that plugin to your campaign.

 A confirmation message will appear: